 - Responsibility: Students are expected to follow all college policies and take ownership of individual choices and any subsequent consequences.

-MISSION STATEMENT
+I. MISSION STATEMENT

 The purpose of the student conduct process at Wilkes Community College is to protect the interests of the community and to address those whose behavior is not in accordance with college policies.
 Sanctions are intended to challenge students’ moral and ethical decision-making and to help them bring their behavior into accord with community expectations.
 When a student is unable to conform their behavior to community expectations, the student conduct process may determine that the student should no longer share in the privilege of participating in this community.

 Students should be aware that the student conduct process is different from criminal and civil court proceedings.
 Procedures and rights in student conduct procedures are conducted with fairness to all, but do not include the same protections of due process afforded by the courts.
-Due process, as defined within these procedures, assures written notice and a hearing before an objective decision maker.
-No student will be found in violation of college policy without information showing that it is more likely than not that a policy violation occurred and any sanctions will be proportionate to the severity of the violation and to the cumulative conduct history of the student.
+Due process, as defined within these procedures, assures written notice and a hearing before an objective decision-maker.
+No student will be found in violation of college policy without information showing that it is more likely than not that a policy violation occurred, and any sanctions will be proportionate to the severity of the violation and to the cumulative conduct history of the student.

-A. DEFINITION OF TERMS
+II.
+DEFINITION OF TERMS

 - The term College means Wilkes Community College (WCC).